thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Deliverables.md

   - A markdown document in [thoth-tech/documentation](https://github.com/thoth-tech/documentation/).

-- [ ] Create a document, or documents, that introduce OnTrack/Doubtfire administrators to potential cyber-security threats or issues.
+- [ ] Create a document, or documents, that introduce OnTrack administrators to potential cyber-security threats or issues.

   - A markdown document (or multiple) in